 Enter the Polymer Series

-CZs goal appeared to be take the lessons learned from the P01 and PCR pistols to produce a modern polymer duty pistol with more reliability and functionality.
+In 2009, CZ released the P07 Duty.
+This was the first of CZ’s polymer pistol series and featured several new innovations.
+The goal was taking the lessons learned from the P01 and PCR pistols and producing a modern polymer duty pistol with more reliability and functionality.
 To support that, they designed an all new trigger system, dubbed the Omega Trigger.

-They also included changeable back straps for the grip, simplified the internal workings of the pistol, and made the wear components beefier.
+They also included changeable grip back straps, simplified the internal workings of the pistol, and made the wear components beefier.

-You can tell the Series 1 and Series 2 apart by the presence of forward slide serrations on the front of the Series 2 slide.
+You can tell the Series 1 and Series 2 apart by the presence of forward slide serrations on the Series 2 slide.
 Don’t rely on the engraved “P07” or “P07 Duty” to tell the difference, since distributors could order them with either.

 And that gets me to my actual review of the pistol.